rlamarche/camera-toolbox-buildroot/README.md

   * WPA2-PSK Passphrase : cameratoolbox
   * DHCP configuration for clients
   * WiFi IP of the Raspberry PI is always : 172.24.1.1
+* start camera-toolbox (liveview is displayed in fullscreen on start)

 # Prebuilt image